jdbdev/sbyra/README.md

 #### manage.py

 ## How it all Works - The Racing Model Schema:

 Regular User: A user can create a yacht and register for various Regatta series and events.
-Admin or Staff user: A user can create instances of all models, including add results.

 Admin User: An Admin User can create Series to hold a set of regattas or racing events (yearly, monthly, weekly, etc.).
 Once a Series is created, various events can be added, modified and evaluated.
 The Event has a ForeignKey relationship to the Series.
 Yacht and Event have a Many to Many relationship linked by a through table Result.
 The Result table contains individual yacht results for various events.